jovmarkovic/zig-diff/README.md

 # zdif

-A simple command-line diff tool written in [Zig](https://ziglang.org/) that compares two text files and outputs their differences in a format similar to the classic Unix `diff` utility.
+A simple command-line diff tool written in [Zig](https://ziglang.org/) that compares two text files using Myers' Diff algorithm, outputs their differences via backtracking in a format similar to the GNU `diff` utility.

 ---